Module tests.test_settings

 -

 Test the default settings update with invalid value via configmap 1.
 Create an attached volume 2.
 Initialize longhorn-default-setting configmap containing valid and invalid settings 3.
 Update longhorn-default-setting configmap with invalid settings.
-The invalid settings SETTING_TAINT_TOLERATION will be ignored when there is an attached volume.
-4. Validate the default settings values.
+The invalid settings SETTING_TAINT_TOLERATION will be updated 4.
+The changes will be applied once the volumes are detached.
+(To Do) 5.
+Validate the default settings values.

 -